Ankushk-01/Java-course/README.md

 ### Private variables and method

-The private keyword simpily set the scope to the class level only means we can use then inside the class only use in the sense we can set or get values in that only
+The private keyword simply set the scope to the class level only means we can use then inside the class only use in the sense we can set or get values in that only

 ### this keyword :
 `this keyword` is only used when we have same name of our instance variable and the local variable inside an method so we need to tell the jvm that which one is our instance and local variable and we can do by tell the instance variable by start with `this.`